-Written Reviews (each Review assignment is worth up to 100 points for a total of 200 points or 20% of the overall course grade):
+Written Reviews (each Review assignment is worth up to 75 points for a total of 150 points or 15% of the overall course grade):

 Each student will be required to write two (2) reviews.
-Each review should be 2-3 double-spaced pages with 12-point font and use 1 inch margins.
+Each review should be 2-3 double-spaced pages with 12-point font and use 1-inch margins.
 These reviews will cover a variety of areas within the humanities.
-Topics might include (1) art exhibits, theater performances, or music events on the South Plains College Campus or in the local area; (2) movies or television programs; or (3) relevant videos on websites such as the Khan Academy.